What is a One Page Profile & who needs one?

 A one page profile is a summary of what is important to a person and how they need to be supported.
 It is used as an introduction to a person in educational settings or agencies working with young people.
 It creates a more person centred approach to supporting needs.

 If your child has any additional needs a one page profile is a good place to start.
 The most important thing is that the people working with your child at nursery or school understand their needs.
 Depending on the setting you can have a number of individuals working with a child.
 A great way to easily share the key information about your child with all those individuals is a one page profile.
-They are mostly used for early years settings.
+This is an example of one used in early years settings.

 What to include on a one page profile?